padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.5.7 - Auth0 Support
+### ASVS Requirement 2.5.7 - Auth0 Support; Not Applicable

 **ASVS Requirement Description**: Verify that if OTP or multi-factor authentication factors are lost, that evidence of identity proofing is performed at the same level as during enrollment.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it ensures that if OTP or multi-factor authentication factors are lost, the user's identity is verified at the same level as during enrollment.
+**Justification**: This requirement ensures that if OTP or multi-factor authentication factors are lost, the user's identity is verified at the same level as during enrollment.
 This can help to prevent unauthorized access to user accounts.
 This requirement is supported with Auth0 as described here (https://auth0.com/docs/get-started/manage-dashboard-access/add-change-remove-mfa/remove-or-change-dashboard-multi-factor-authentication).
+This is not considered high priority into our project scope.

-**Security Requirement**: Identity Proofing for Lost OTP or MFA Factors - The application should ensure that if OTP or multi-factor authentication factors are lost, evidence of identity proofing is performed at the same level as during enrollment.
+**Security Requirement**: Not Applicable > Identity Proofing for Lost OTP or MFA Factors - The application should ensure that if OTP or multi-factor authentication factors are lost, evidence of identity proofing is performed at the same level as during enrollment.

 ---